 The best thing about woodworking is the community I’ve found.
 I have woodworking friends all over the country.
 My local woodworking chums have been a source of inspiration and support.

 I use a mix of hand tools and some power tools in my new garage shop.
 Most of my work is for our house and shop.
-Occasionally I also get the oppurtunity to make something for some one else.
-After retirement, still many years off, I plan to increase the amount of woodworking I do significanlty.
+Occasionally I also get the opportunity to make something for some one else.

 The purpose of this blog, for me, is to help me remember how I do things.
 Since I’m working on things in short bursts of time and projects take a long time, it’s good to capture the information in a shop journal.